vedu13/olist-ecommerce-conversion-analysis/README.md

 * Connect delivery performance with review scores
 * Build Power BI dashboard
 * Add dashboard screenshots and final business recommendations

+## Delivery Performance Insight

+Around 89.15% of orders were delivered on time or earlier than the estimated delivery date.
+However, 7.87% of orders were delivered late and 2.98% were not delivered.
+This shows that although most deliveries were successful, late and undelivered orders may negatively affect customer satisfaction and future purchase behaviour.